Baranikumar5116/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

-### Assumptions
+### Assumptions:

-Table Assignment: A reservation is assigned to one specific table.
+- Table Assignment: A reservation is assigned to one specific table.
 Walk-in customers might create a reservation record on the spot.

-Order-Reservation Link: Every order must be associated with an existing reservation.
+- Order-Reservation Link: Every order must be associated with an existing reservation.

-Dish Category: Each dish belongs to a single category.
+- Dish Category: Each dish belongs to a single category.

-Bill Generation: A single bill is generated per reservation, encompassing all orders for that reservation.
+- Bill Generation: A single bill is generated per reservation, encompassing all orders for that reservation.

-Waiter Assignment: Waiters can be assigned to multiple reservations, and a single reservation might have multiple waiters over its duration (e.g., shift changes).
+- Waiter Assignment: Waiters can be assigned to multiple reservations, and a single reservation might have multiple waiters over its duration (e.g., shift changes).

-All IDs are unique primary keys.
+- All IDs are unique primary keys.
 ---

 ## Instructions for Students